onox/test-mdi-i965/README.md

 Draws two triangles.

 Expected colors: blue and blue
-Actual colors: red and yellow
+Actual colors (on IVB with Mesa): red and yellow

 Required GL extensions: